NASA's First All-Female Spacewalk Set For Friday

 The first all-female spacewalk in NASA's 61-year history is finally happening and will even take place a few days ahead of schedule.

 Astronauts Christina Koch and Jessica Meir, who were initially supposed to venture beyond the International Space Station on Oct.
 21, are now slated to make their historic excursion this Friday.
 NASA announced the scheduling and other changes this week in light of issues with the space station's battery charge-discharge unit, which Koch and Meir will replace.
-The International Space Station's Twitter account tweeted Tuesday evening that the spacewalk would take place "no earlier than Friday," updating NASA's earlier announcement that it would happen either Thursday or Friday morning.
+The International Space Station's Twitter account tweeted Tuesday evening that the spacewalk will take place "no earlier than Friday," updating NASA's earlier announcement that it would happen either Thursday or Friday morning.

 UPDATE: First all-female spacewalk with @Astro_Christina and @Astro_Jessica now no earlier than Friday, October 18 to replace a faulty battery charge-discharge unit. pic.twitter.com/6Zzlp5UWKe— Intl.
 Space Station (@Space_Station) October 15, 2019